 From his earliest childhood, he has experienced a special attraction for and curiosity about postal stamps, postcards, mailboxes, postal transportation systems, and in general, about all mail-related activities.
 During his life, he has devoted himself to study philately and has taken every opportunity to visit post offices in different cities and countries.
 Finally, this interest and passion transformed him into a professional philatelist, a stamps distributor authorized by the American Philatelic Society, and a member of the following societies: Royal Philatelic Society London, United States Stamp Society, Great Britain Philatelic Society, American Philatelic Society, Society of Israel Philatelists, Society for Hungarian Philately, National Philatelic Society UK, Fort Orange Stamp Club, American Stamp Dealers Association, U.S. Philatelic Classics Society, and FILABRAS – Associação dos Filatelistas Brasileiros.
 Based on his knowledge of philately and his extensive wisdom in theology and oriental philosophy, he created the Meditative Philately or Philatelic Yoga.

-For many years he lived in Israel, where he deepened his studies in both the Hebrew language and Judaism.
-One of his greatest inspirations was Rabbi Shalom Dov Lifshitz ZT”L, whom he met in 1997.
+For many years he lived in Israel, where he deepened his studies in Hebrew and Judaism.
+One of his main masters and sources of inspiration was Rabbi Shalom Dov Lifshitz ZT”L, whom he met in 1997.
 The great saint guided him for several years in the intricate paths of the Torah and Chassidism.
 The two developed a very intimate and deep relationship.
 In addition, Prabhuji studied the Talmud with Rabbi Raphael Rapaport Shlit”a (Ponovich), Chassidism with Rabbi Israel Lifshitz Shlit”a, and delved into the Torah with Rabbi Daniel Sandler Shlit”a.
-Prabhuji is a great devotee of Rabbi Mordechai Eliyahu ZT”L, whom he had the blessing to meet in person through Rabbi Shalom Dov Lifshitz ZT”L.
+Prabhuji is a great devotee of Rabbi Mordechai Eliyahu ZT "L, by whom he was personally blessed.

 For fifteen years (1995–2010), Prabhuji accepted a few monastic disciples who expressly requested to be initiated.
 In 2010, he stopped accepting monastic disciples, followers, devotees, or visitors.
 Currently, he only guides a small number of serious disciples who have decided to stay with their master.